matt-9000/BytecodeBakery/README.md

 We use Java 8.
 One day, we will use Java 9.

 ## Building
-We use maven as our build tool
+We use maven as our build tool.
 To run tests and package the jar:

 `mvn clean package`